Special route: Nomenclature

-In the field, the special route is typically distinguished from the parent route with the use of auxiliary words or suffix letters placed on the route shield or on an adjacent sign, known as a "banner" or "plate" or according to the Manual on Uniform Traffic Control Devices, a "route sign auxiliary sign".
-A common roadfan synonym for special route is "bannered highway" or "bannered route", terms coined from the presence of these companion signs.
-The term is not all-encompassing however, as not all special routes have these sign plates.
+In the field, the special route is typically distinguished from the parent route with the use of auxiliary words or suffix letters placed on the route shield or on an adjacent sign, known as a "route sign auxiliary sign" according to the Manual on Uniform Traffic Control Devices (MUTCD).

 The American Association of State Highway and Transportation Officials (AASHTO) sets the nationwide precedent for special routes, particularly for U.S. Numbered Highways.
 As of 2009, the standards organization only advocates four types of special routes: business, bypass, alternate, and temporary.
 AASHTO suggests that transportation authorities of the United States remove other types of special routes and/or replace such obsolete designations with another type of route.

 Some old alignments of routes may also be informally known as special routes (despite some that do not intersect the parent route).
 These older alignments may be given street names like "Old U.S. Highway 52", or in some rare cases, be signed with route shields attached to "Old" or "Historic" sign plates (such as decommissioned sections of former U.S. Route 66 that are still driveable).

 In the case of U.S. state route systems, special routes are generally restricted to primary state routes, not secondary state routes, though Missouri has seven supplemental routes with short spur routes, and the 500-series county routes in New Jersey have alternate, bypass, spur, and truck routes.

-A few highways have two special route designations.
-Some of these doubly designated special routes are: